 Bosutinib (PF-05208763) is an orally active Src/Abl kinase inhibitor with potent antiproliferative and proapoptotic activity in cultured chronic myelogenous leukemia cells, and antiproliferative activity in primitive progenitor chronic myelogenous leukemia cells from patients.
 Bosutinib is approved in the US for the treatment of newly diagnosed CP Ph+ CML (400 mg once daily), and adult patients with CP, AP or blast phase Ph+ CML with resistance or intolerance to prior therapy (500 mg once daily); and received initial conditional marketing authorization in the EU for the treatment of adult patients CP, AP, and blast phase Ph+ CML previously treated with 1 or more TKIs, and for whom imatinib, nilotinib and dasatinib are not considered appropriate treatment options, and an extended indication for patients with newly-diagnosed CP Ph+ CML.
-Bosutinib exhibits dose proportional increases in AUC and C{max} over the dose range of 200 to 800 mg when administered as a single oral dose in healthy participants under fed conditions.
-Bosutinib absorption was relatively slow, with a median T{max} of 6 hours, and mean $t{1/2}$ was 33 to 39 hours after single oral doses, for healthy participants.
+Bosutinib exhibits dose proportional increases in AUC and C{max} over the oral dose range of 200 to 800 mg in both patients with Ph+ CML and healthy participants under fed conditions.
+Bosutinib absorption was relatively slow, with a median T{max} of 6 hours, and mean t{1/2} was 33 to 39 hours after single oral doses, for healthy participants.
 Food increases plasma exposures of bosutinib and appears to improve tolerability of bosutinib.
-Bosutinib is labeled to be taken with food.
+Bosutinib is recommended to be taken with food.

 Bosutinib has shown an acceptable safety profile in the Phase 1, Phase 2, and Phase 3 studies.
 As of 11 January 2019, bosutinib has been administered as a single dose in 17 clinical pharmacology and biopharmaceutic studies in healthy participants.
 In general, AEs with bosutinib have included predominantly low-grade GI toxicities and general symptoms such as fatigue and asthenia.
 Other frequent AEs include rash and increases in plasma levels of hepatic transaminases (ALT and AST).
-In a study conducted in healthy participants who were treated with 500 mg bosutinib under fed condition, 36 participants out of the 40 treated had TEAEs.
-The most frequently reported TEAEs (occurring in $\geq 10\%$ participants) were GI disorders, including diarrhea (67.5%), nausea (52.5%), vomiting (32.5%), dizziness (25%), abdominal pain (17.5%), headache (15%), and dyspepsia (12.5%).
-All TEAEs were mild or moderate in severity.
+In the studies conducted in healthy participants, the most frequently reported TEAEs were GI disorders and nervous system disorders, including diarrhea, nausea, headache, and dizziness.
+The majority of these AEs were mild or moderate in severity.